Demographics of Generation Alpha: South Korea

-Japan at present has one of the oldest populations in the world and persistently sub-replacement fertility, currently 1.4 children per woman.
-Japan's population peaked in 2017.
 In South Korea, a baby boom occurred in the aftermath of the Korean War, and the government subsequently encouraged people to have no more than two children per couple.
 As a result, South Korea's fertility has been falling ever since.
 South Korea's fertility rate dropped below 1.0 in 2018 for the first time since the country began keeping statistics in 1970.
 The figure for 2017 was also a record low, at 1.05.
 Since 2005, the government has spent a fortune on child subsidies and campaigns promoting reproduction, but has had little success.
 Possible reasons for Korea's low fertility rate include the high cost of raising a child, high youth unemployment, the burden of childcare on career-minded women, a stressful education system, and high levels of competition in Korean society.
 In South Korea, because marriage is usually associated with child-rearing, it is extremely rare for children to be born out of wedlock.
 That figure stood at 1.9% as of 2017.
 By contrast, in some other developed countries, such as France and Norway, it is not uncommon for children to be born to unmarried couples, at 55% or higher.
 Government figures show that the average age at first marriage for women climbed from 24.8 in 1990 to 30.2 in 2018 while the age of first birth was 31.6.
 According to Statistics Korea, women who give birth to their first child in their early 30s are unlikely to have more than one.
 In Korea's traditionalist society, new mothers face discrimination in the work force, and as such delaying childbirth becomes commonplace.
 Such a low fertility rate endangers the nation's welfare programs (including healthcare and pensions), and causes more and more schools to close.
 It also has implications for national security, as the South Korean military relies on conscription to confront North Korean threats.